Holding an agency All-Hands meeting in the near future… or wondering if you should start having them?

 Monthly isn’t inherently wrong, but consider your agency’s ROI on time.
 You’re interrupting 100% of your employees for 2+ hours (and may not have made much progress on strategic initiatives).
 Although monthly can be a match when your headcount is lower, I wouldn’t do monthly unless you and your employees see consistent value.

 Yearly is too infrequent—especially when you’re growing fast.
 A new employee might be there for 6 or 9 or 11 months before their first All-Hands.

 Feel like you don’t need to repeat basic things like Mission, Vision, and Values?
 Think again!
 Consider former GE head Jack Welch’s comment that even when he focused the enormous company on a single corporate initiative (e.g., quality management, services, etc.), he found it took three years before it trickled down to every employee.

 You aren’t running an enormous company—or, I hope, facing GE’s current financial problems.
 But just because you’ve heard it 20 times in executive meetings doesn’t mean every employee has heard it—or internalized it—too.

+Want more?
 In Part 2, I share my advice on how to organize your All-Hands meeting, including how to avoid common mistakes.
-Then in Part 3 in two weeks, I’ll share what to do if you need to deliver bad news at the All-Hands—just in time, if you’ve had a bad Q3 2019.
+Then in Part 3, I share what to do if you need to deliver bad news at the All-Hands.

 Question: What will you do differently for your next agency All-Hands meeting?